- Rapid Reference 🚀

 - Diuretic dose should be adjusted based on the severity of the hyperkalemia and the degree of the renal dysfunction (renal dysfunction generally causes diuretic resistance).

-- In emergent hyperkalemia, it's better to err on the side of giving excessive diuretic.
-If the patient experiences a large-volume diuresis, this can be easily corrected by giving back IV fluid.
-Alternatively, if in inadequate diuretic dose is given, this may cause the patient to be dialyzed unnecessarily.
+- In life-threatening hyperkalemia, it's often better to err on the side of giving excessive diuretic.
+If the patient experiences a large-volume diuresis, this can be easily corrected by giving back crystalloid.
+Alternatively, if in inadequate diuretic dose is given, this may lead to arrhythmias or unnecessary dialysis.

 kaliuresis step #4 = determine response to diuretic

 - If the patient doesn't produce urine in response to diuretic, dialysis will generally be required.

 - Urine volume should generally be replaced with Lactated Ringers to prevent volume depletion.

 - Electrolytes (including magnesium) should be checked frequently and repleted as needed.

 - Neither kayexalate nor patiromer has been proven to lower potassium acutely.(29731287, 20167700) Neither one currently has a role for emergent therapy of hyperkalemia.

 - Sodium zirconium cyclosilicate is an oral potassium binder which is safe and somewhat effective (essentially a next-generation version of Kayexalate).

 - Sodium zirconium cyclosilicate causes about ~0.2 mM reduction in potassium within 4 hours and ~0.4 mM reduction within 24 hours.
 This effect size is small.
 Whether this is clinically beneficial depends on the context: